slimcoin/slimcoin/doc/README_windows.txt

 SLIMCoin 0.3.0 BETA

+Copyright (c) 2013-2014 SLIMCoin Developers
-Copyright (c) 2011-2013 SLIMCoin Developers Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2013 PPCoin Developers
+Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in